VIB-PSB/MINI-EX/docs/configuration.md

     // --> to use the motifs of the TF family: motifFilter = "TF-F_motifs"
     // --> to only use the motifs known for a TF: motifFilter =  "TF_motifs" topRegulons = "150"
+    enrichmentBackground = null
+    // --> to specify an enrichment background: enrichmentBackground = "pathToTheFile", with file containing one gene id per line
 ```

 The **last block** specifies the output directory.